dubel/aws_demo/CloudFormation/README.md

 Currently, AWS CloudFormation provides the following helpers:

--cfn-init: Used to retrieve and interpret the resource metadata, installing packages, creating files and starting services.
+- cfn-init: Used to retrieve and interpret the resource metadata, installing packages, creating files and starting services.
--cfn-signal: A simple wrapper to signal an AWS CloudFormation CreationPolicy or WaitCondition, enabling you to synchronize other resources in the stack with the application being ready.
+- cfn-signal: A simple wrapper to signal an AWS CloudFormation CreationPolicy or WaitCondition, enabling you to synchronize other resources in the stack with the application being ready.
--cfn-get-metadata: A wrapper script making it easy to retrieve either all metadata defined for a resource or path to a specific key or subtree of the resource metadata.
+- cfn-get-metadata: A wrapper script making it easy to retrieve either all metadata defined for a resource or path to a specific key or subtree of the resource metadata.
--cfn-hup: A daemon to check for updates to metadata and execute custom hooks when the changes are detected.
+- cfn-hup: A daemon to check for updates to metadata and execute custom hooks when the changes are detected.